stacks-network/docs/src/pages/understand-stacks/overview.md

 ### Status

 The Stacks 2.0 blockchain is in active development.
-While the final release ("mainnet") is in the works, you can get familiar with its features on the "testnet".
+While the final release ("mainnet") is in the works, you can get familiar with its features on the "testnet."

 [@page-reference | inline]
 | /understand-stacks/testnet